Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-and is independent of the field $k$, and the \textbf{height of $\alpha$ relative to $\Q(\alpha)$} is the logarithm of the Mahler measure of the minimal polynomial of $\alpha$.
+The \textbf{absolute height of $\alpha$} is $H(\alpha)=[k:\Q]^{-1}h_k(\alpha)$ and is independent of the field $k$.
+We remark that the \textbf{height of $\alpha$ relative to $\Q(\alpha)$} is the logarithm of the Mahler measure of the minimal polynomial of $\alpha$.
+We also remark the the height of $\alpha$ can be computed using only infinite places.
 The proof of the following lemma is straightforward.

 \begin{lem} Let the notation be as above. \begin{enumerate} \item For all nonzero $n\in\Z$, $H(\alpha^n)=\abs{n}\cdot H(\alpha)$. \item For all algebraic numbers $\beta$, $H(\alpha\beta)\leq H(\alpha)+H(\beta)$. \item If $\alpha$ and $\beta$ are Galois conjugates then $H(\alpha)=H(\beta)$. \end{enumerate} \end{lem}